motorcycle 101 guides

 1. Introduction

 Earning the credentials and learning how to work a motorcycle may seem like a daunting task at first.
-You have to memorize the fundamentals from a manual, take exams at the DVS, and practice actually riding your motorcycle.
+You have to memorize the fundamentals from a manual, take exams at the DVS, and practice riding your motorcycle.
 However, you may find this ordeal less difficult if you know what to expect.

 2. Minnesota Motorcycle Insurance